An algorithm for weighted fractional matroid matching: Algorithm for maximum weight perfect fractional matching

 \section{Algorithm for maximum weight perfect fractional matching}

 Let $M$ be a matroid with ground set $E$ and let $L$ be a finite set of lines in $M$.
 Let $w:L\to \Q_+$ be nonnegative rational weights on the lines.
 We will assume that $(M,L)$ has a perfect fractional matching.
+Our goal now is to solve the following LP over the perfect fractional matching polytope: